Kate-Pol/Biodiversity-in-National-Parks/README.md

 ---
 You have been given two CSV files:

-species_info.csv - contains data about different species and their conservation status observations.csv - holds recorded sightings of different species at several national parks for the past 7 days.
+species_info.csv - contains data about different species and their conservation status;
+observations.csv - holds recorded sightings of different species at several national parks for the past 7 days.

 Hint:

 Open observations.csv and species_info.csv with pandas.
 The datasets provided have the following columns of data: